 During Sex: Coital Cruise Control

 Once each and every sense has been titillated and teased to the point of irresistibility, there are still steps you can take to slow things down during the act itself.
-A cock ring like TOR 2 or PINO, for example, safely restricts blood supply away from his penis meaning not only a longer-lasting erection, but also giving his manhood a fuller appearance.
+A cock ring like TOR 2, for example, safely restricts blood supply away from his penis meaning not only a longer-lasting erection, but also giving his manhood a fuller appearance.

 Limiting the depth of his thrusts can also spell the difference between a hot and hasty in-and-out, or longer-lasting loving.
 Positions like The Lazy Dog or Spoon, for example, offer intimacy galore while physically preventing very deep – and therefore intense – thrusts.